Game Maker For Kids: A Step-By-Step Guide To Creating Your Own Video Game

 But when you’re designing the background, what do you need to consider?

-Here are some essential factors to note:
+Here are some essential factors when designing and coding games:

-- Consider the colour palette of your design.
+• Consider the colour palette of your design.
 Choose colours that complement each other and create a pleasing effect.

-- Consider the overall mood you want to create with your background.
+• Consider the overall mood you want to create with your background.
 Is it meant to be playful and energetic?
 Or calm and serene?

-- Ensure your background is easy on the eyes.
+• Ensure your background is easy on the eyes.
 Too much visual noise will only distract from your main message.

 By giving some thought to the background, you can ensure that your game stands out from the crowd.